 Not only is Larkinville’s Hydraulic Hearth a premier location for craft cocktails, it also houses a satellite brewery for Buffalo’s own Community Beer Works, with Robert Turley handing the brewery side of things, churning out fresh CBW beers made in-house.
 Speaking of house made, Hydraulic Health also specializes in gourmet wood-fired pizzas, which couple perfectly with any one of the 11 beers and ciders the Hearth has on tap at any given time.
 Add to that weekly brunch events, live music, and a massive outdoor seating area and you have a memorable time waiting for you at Hydraulic Hearth.

 Ok, so this one actually fits into both the Buffalo and Suburbs categories.
-The oldest and one of the best beer bars in the region.
-Known as the home of the Pod, Pizza Plant offers a relaxed atmosphere and informed beer staff to go along with its superlative list of craft beers, both at their Transit Road and Canalside locations.
-There’s live music weekly at the Williamsville locale to go along with tap takeover events and happy hour specials, and the Canalside location is within walking distance of KeyBank Center as well as the waterfront & Canalside, enough to make both worth a trip.
+The oldest and one of the best beer bars in the region and known as the home of the Pod, Pizza Plant offers a relaxed atmosphere and informed beer staff to go along with its superlative list of craft beers, both at their Transit Road and Canalside locations.
+There’s live music weekly at the Williamsville location to go along with tap takeover events and happy hour specials, and the Canalside location is within walking distance of KeyBank Center as well as the waterfront & Canalside, enough to make both worth a trip.

-This brand new (as of 2017) beer store/bar is the same concept as Aurora Brew Works.
-Hamm & Fattey describes themselves as a “unique bottle shop, tasting bar, brewing supplier, and social center”.
+This beer store/bar is the same concept as Aurora Brew Works.
+Fattey Beer Co. describes themselves as a “unique bottle shop, tasting bar, brewing supplier, and social center”.
 These guys have fridges with 400 + bottles and cans from around the world, just ready to be purchased and taken home, or popped open and enjoyed right on the spot.
 They also have taps on hand, flights, and growler fills available at the tasting bar.
 Look out for a wide range of educational events and brewmaster visits coming up.

 As New York State’s first and oldest brewpub, Buffalo Brewpub has become an area institution throughout its three plus decades in business.
-They offer 34 taps of craft beer, including their own house made lager, IPA and amber ale, and a number of local dishes, including wings and beef on weck sandwiches.
-Buffalo Brewpub is also noted for their fish fry, Reuben, chicken quesadillas, salads and their complimentary peanuts and popcorn.
+They offer 34 fresh and tasty drafts, bottled beers and wines, including their own house made lager, IPA and amber ale, and a number of local dishes, including wings and beef on weck sandwiches.
+Buffalo Brewpub is also noted for their fish fry, Reuben, chicken quesadillas, and salads.
 You can also join their Mug Club, which entitles you to $1 off pints (every day until 7pm and all day Sunday and Monday) and invites to club-only events, all for free!

-Specializing in rare and hard to find beer, the village of Williamsville’s first craft beer bar houses a very knowledgeable beer staff pouring from 20 constantly-rotating taps of beer you normally can’t find anywhere else – not to mention a quality can and bottle selection as well – all in an intimate setting that fosters a deep relationship between you and your beer.
+Specializing in rare and hard to find beer, this craft beer bar houses a very knowledgeable beer staff pouring from 20 constantly-rotating taps of beer you normally can’t find anywhere else – not to mention a quality can and bottle selection as well – all in an intimate setting that fosters a deep relationship between you and your beer.
 Want to enjoy the weather?
 Then take your beer out to Moor Pat’s beer garden.
 They also offer a limited food menu, including wings and pretzels, and a healthy list of bourbon, whiskey, and scotch.

 Murphy Brown’s is another beer bar/store hybrid, this time located in the Northtowns.
 While the shop side has plenty of options, what makes this spot stand out is it’s impressively long list of beers on tap.
 With roughly 25 brews on tap, a handful are local.
 They have a full food menu too complete with burgers, pizza, wings, and more.